Updated to: 21 August 2019Download as PDF

 - Elaboration of the Environmental Impact Statement.

 - Decision of the municipality, after advice from the local MINEPDED services.

-For ESIA the following steps are required:
+ESIA includes the following steps:

 - Screening (not mandatory).